jsoftware/ide_jhs/guest/guest-readme.txt

 $ ./aws-sh bld j9.6 # continue connecting? - yes if this is new instance

-$ # following required if local git changes are required on server !!! old files are not deleted
+$ # following required if local git changes are required on server
-!!! old files that are not replaced will still be there !!! should clear out before putr - issues???
-!!! perhaps ssh and rm -r j9.5/addons/ide/jhs
+$ # delete old ide/jhs folder and put new one
+$ ./aws-sh run 'rm -r j9.6/addons/ide/jhs'
 $ ./aws-sh putr $HOME/git/addons/ide/jhs j9.6/addons/ide
  these changes are in base install - start required to get them to server or be very careful with following:
-  ./aws-sh ssh
-  sudo cp -r -f j9.6 /jguest/j
+  ./aws-sh ssh - sudo cp -r -f j9.6 /jguest/j
-  start'...' required to use new binaries

 $ # following required if new instance needs letsencrypt
 $ ./aws-sh lets-restore # restore local backup tar to remote /etc/letsencrypt